 The settlement documentaries video is typically comprised of witness interviews, day-in-the-life video, medical statements, documents, crash reports, family snapshots, home videos, and police photos, among other things.
 It is, in sum, a visual microcosm of the case that will be presented at trial by the plaintiff.

 The liability is presented with clarity and focus.

 The damages discussion is insightful and emotional.
 Your witnesses will tell the story.

 Settlement documentaries are shot with professional, broadcast quality cameras and edited in our digital hi-def edit facility.

-As Executive Producer, Dave Fulton has successfully interviewed thousands of witnesses on-camera for his documentaries.
-He is skilled at bringing out the information and emotion needed to help the adjuster to understand what the plaintiff case is all about.
+We have successfully interviewed thousands of witnesses on-camera for our documentaries.
+We are skilled at bringing out the information and emotion needed to help the adjuster to understand what the plaintiff case is all about.
 All interviews are professionally lit and video recorded using broadcast quality equipment.